Brooke Pinto presumptive winner of Ward 2 primary - The Georgetown Voice

 Following the election, Pinto emphasized the importance and urgency of addressing the current public health crisis and combating racism within the District.
 “We must now unite and begin the hard work of recovering from COVID-19 and healing the wounds of division caused by systemic racism and injustice,” she wrote in a statement earlier this week.

 The June 2 primary election marks the highest turnout in Ward 2 in recent years with over 9,000 votes counted.
-However, many candidates and officials expressed dissatisfaction about the Board of Elections’ lack of preparation in holding a primary election during a city-wide curfew in response to ongoing protests and reduced physical polling locations during the coronavirus pandemic.
+However, many candidates and officials expressed dissatisfaction about the Board of Elections’s lack of preparation in holding a primary election during a city-wide curfew in response to ongoing protests and reduced physical polling locations during the coronavirus pandemic.

 In a press release containing his concession, Grossman said, “Many voters were never able to make their voice heard in the Ward 2 Democratic primary,” and blamed this on “the failure of the Board of Elections to implement a fully functional vote-by-mail program.”
 Similarly, in his concession, Kennedy wrote, “Every voter, regardless of who they voted for, deserves better.”